menandmice/micetro_docs/guides/implementation/ldap_user_auth.rst

     }

-Enabling LDAP in micetro
+Enabling LDAP in Micetro
 ------------------------
 After completing the setup of the server, you need to enable the LDAP authentication method in Micetro.

 **To enable LDAP integration**:

-1. On the :guilabel:`Admin` page, selec the :guilabel:`Configuration` tab.
+1. On the :guilabel:`Admin` page, select the :guilabel:`Configuration` tab.
 2. Select :guilabel:`Authentication` under :guilabel:`System Settings` in the left pane.
 3. Select the :guilabel:`Enable LDAP integration`.

-Using LDAP with Central running on Windows
+Using LDAP with Central Running on Windows
 ------------------------------------------

 To use LDAP with a Men&Mice Central server running on Windows, Python must be installed for all users.
 See :ref:`central-python-ldap`.